aiven/aiven-docs/docs/products/opensearch/howto/opensearch-search-and-python.md

 python search.py match title Spring
 ```

-As a result of the \"Spring\" search recipes, you\'ll find:
+As a result of the \"Spring\" search recipes, you'll find:

 ```shell
 [